po-gl/Pomodoro/README.md

 - Label Pomodoro intervals with *tasks* to focus on
 - Maintain a checklist of *tasks* and *projects*
 - View and scrub through timer progress
-- View progress on the watch face with a watchOS widget
+- Check progress with iOS and watchOS widgets
 - Pixel buddies 🍅🫐🍌

 ---